Service Map¶

 -

-Custom Ranges: Customize the color range for the selected Fill Metric for service nodes.
-The system will automatically divide into 5 numerical ranges based on the maximum and minimum values of the selected metric in this topology, with each range corresponding to a color;
+Customize Intervals: Customize the color interval range for the selected Fill Metric for service nodes.
+The system will automatically divide into 5 numerical intervals based on the maximum and minimum values of the selected metric within this topology, with each interval corresponding to a color;

 Note

-When the number of requests per second is less than 0.01, the interface display value will be uniformly labeled as < 0.01.
-However, please note that the node size calculation is still based on the actual value.
+When the requests per second is less than 0.01, the interface display value will be uniformly marked as < 0.01.
+However, please note that the node size calculation is still based on the actual numerical value.

 -

-- Distinguish Environment and Version: Draw link topology diagrams based on two dimensions: service (
+- Distinguish Environment and Version: Draw the trace topology diagram based on two dimensions: service (

 service) and service environment version (service+env+version).
 When enabled, the system will draw the service topology diagram according to different environment versions; - Whether to calculate node size based on "Request Count";